SealKFC/HackathonCS6/README.md

-Below is a more concise README file for your "Get Swole" project:

----

 # Get Swole

 Get Swole is a fullstack web application that boosts gym performance by analyzing your form in real-time.
 It leverages MediaPipe for pose landmark detection and a custom model to verify full exercise repetitions.